 Motorcycle section of €13 million sale at the Grand Palais more than doubled its 2011 total at €857,625, with 87 per cent sold

-The Bonhams Motorcycle department's second visit to the historic Grand Palais in Paris on Thursday 7th February was a resounding success, with €857,625 realized – more than double the department's 2011 sale total.
+The Bonhams Motorcycle department's second visit to the historic Grand Palais in Paris on Thursday 7th February was a resounding success, with €857,625 realised – more than double the department's 2011 sale total.

 Top motorcycle lots were a 1968 Egli-Vincent 998cc Racing Motorcycle at €40,250, a 1952 Vincent 998cc Series-C Rapide at €37,950, and a c.1941 Zündapp KS750 'Sahara' Motorcycle Combination at €35,650.